The International Centre for Heat and Mass Transfer (ICHMT) is pleased to announce

 PLEASE NOTE THE IMPORTANT DEADLINE: MAY 1, 2019

 The symposium registration fees will be 500 Euros if paid before May 1st, 2019; 550 Euros for advance registration after that date and 600 Euros on-site.
-This will cover participation in all technical sessions, a welcome reception, lunch, and the Proceedings.
+This will cover participation in all technical sessions, a welcome reception, lunches (during symposium), coffee breaks and the Proceedings.

 Full-time students will pay 200 Euros, subject to proof of status, before May 1st, 2019; 250 Euros for advance registration after that date and 300 Euros on-site.